 Virtual special issue: All Alan Gilchrist's papers published in Perception are available here Open Access to mark his Perception lecture at ECVP 2014 in Belgrade.

-Call for papers: Special issue of Perception, 'Numerosity judgment in the different sensory modalities'.
+Call for papers: The deadline for the Special Issue 'Numerosity judgment in the different sensory modalities' has been extended to January 21st, 2015.
 For more details click here.
-Submission closes 7 January 2015.

 Announcement: We are now using APA reference and citation style, so please style new submissions accordingly.